dutchcelt/trivet/README.md

 **A simple library to create webpages with web components.**

-Implementing a design can be hard but many of the common design requirements have been solved.
-This library helps to implement design in other systems and frameworks.
-It will help you deliver a stable and consistent design so you can put whatever you need on top of it.
+Implementing a design can be hard while many of common design solutions have been solved.
+This library helps to implement your design as a base layer for your solution to build on top of.

 The system offers: